Toyota Yaris interior

 Everything in the Toyota Yaris’ cabin is easy to use but it can’t match the likes of the VW Polo for build quality

 The Toyota Yaris’ cabin isn’t exactly a hallmark of style or sophistication.
 Entry-level models have to make do with a seemingly endless sea of cheap plastic trims and the standard-fit two-tone digital display in the dashboard looks incredibly old-fashioned.

 It’s not all doom and gloom, however.
 Avoid the entry-level Toyota Yaris Active versions and you’ll have a much more high-tech seven-inch touchscreen infotainment system to play with.
-Mid-range Bi-Tone versions inject a little colour into the Yaris’ otherwise black and grey cabin in the form of red, blue or bronze dashboard trims.
-It might sound simple, but they make a huge difference.
+Mid-range Bi-Tone versions inject a little colour into the Yaris’ otherwise black and grey cabin in the form of red, blue or grey dashboard trims.
+It might sound simple, but they make a difference.

-Pick a Design or Excel car and you’ll be treated to a panoramic glass roof that’s a £495 option on the rest of the range.
+Pick a Design or Excel car and you’ll be treated to a panoramic glass roof that’s an optional extra on the rest of the range.
 Range-topping Excel cars also come with partial leather and suede-like Alcantara seats with contrasting grey stitching.

 Bi-Tone models come with – you guessed it – multi-coloured interior trims that really help liven up the Yaris’ rather dull interior